Local Information for Global Network Estimation in Latent Space Models: Parameter estimation

 \section{Parameter estimation}

 In this section, we develop the method for estimating the parameters in $\Theta$, which take the form in Eq~\eqref{eq:J0_form}.
-We formulate the task as an optimization problem that minimizes the negative log-likelihood function in Eq~\eqref{eq:likelihood} with the following constraints on $\Theta$:
+We formulate the task as an optimization problem that minimizes the negative log-likelihood function in Eq~\eqref{eq:likelihood} with the identifiable constraints on $\Theta$ in Eq~\eqref{eq:J0_form}.

-where $J$ is a centering matrix specifically designed to accommodate the structure of partial adjacency matrix $B$. $J$ is defined as
+The optimization problem is non-convex due to its quadratic form.
+To ensure computational efficiency and scalability, we adopt the projected gradient descent approach \citep{ma2020universal, tang2024population, he2024semiparametricmodelinganalysislongitudinal} to obtain parameter estimates.
+It is important to note, however, that the presence of unobserved edges in $A_{I-S, I-S}$ necessitates modifications to both the optimization problem and the algorithm, making existing theoretical results inapplicable to our problem.

+The unobserved edges in $A_{I-S, I-S}$ mean the amount of information available for updating the degree heterogeneity parameters $\alpha$ is significantly different for the neighbor and non-neighbor components.
+In our algorithm, we update $\alpha_S$ and $\alpha_{I-S}$ using $A_{S, I}$ and $A_{I-S, S}$ respectively, with different step sizes.
+Furthermore, we introduce a new centering matrix $J(\cS)$ depending on $\cS$ in the projection step of the algorithm, defined by \spacingset{1}

+\spacingset{1.9} Centering the positions of the neighbors and non-neighbors separately enables a key argument in our analysis to decouple the estimation errors for $\alpha$ and $Z$, allowing the theory to accommodate sparse networks with a shrinking neighborhood ratio.
+More specifically, compared to the original matrix $J^0$, the projection $J(\cS)$ enforces $\sum_{i \in \cS} z_{i} = 0$ and $\sum_{i \notin \cS} z_{i} = 0$, while still ensuring the projected $Z$ still satisfies $J^0 Z =Z$.
+In the following discussion, we will abbreviate $J(\cS)$ as $J$, with the dependence on $\cS$ understood from the context.

 \spacingset{1}